jayprakash-sharma/Artificial-Intelligence/README.md

-# Artificial-Intelligence
+# Machine Learning and Artificial Intelligence
-Resources for Arificial Intelligence, Machine Learning and Data Science
+Resources for Machine Learning, Arificial Intelligence and Data Science